Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 The dried fruit bars recipe top question below is not surprising, I had the same question myself when I made my first batch:

-This is a very common issue we face when making fruit bars at home.
+This is a very common issue when making fruit bars.
 The key is to use ingredients that help bind the mixture together, such as:

 What's the best way to store homemade dried fruit bars?